tock/tock/doc/Porting.md

     hardware is required, though some of the development kit boards have an integrated JTAG on-board, so external hardware is not a hard and fast rule.
+  - _install_: This should be an alias to either `program` or `flash`, whichever is the preferred approach for this board.

 If you don't support _program_ or _flash_, you should define an empty rule that explains how to program the board: